cb-ci/ci-team-to-managed-controller-migration/README.md

 if you see the [migrateTC2MC.sh script](./migrateTC2MC.sh), it contains the steps for the phases above.

-* if you need to improve the copy performance you can use the [copy-jobs.sh](./copy-jobs.sh)
-* The copy script requires RWX storage class on the Controller PVCs.
-* If you have an RWO storage class you need to scale down the replica sets of the controllers before you execute the `copy-jobs.sh` script

 # How to start

 * Create a TC that you want to migrate to MC